Using 9-1-1

 "I live in Collierville at 500 Poplar View Parkway, near Civic Center Drive."

-If an address isn't available, use landmarks such as billboards, mile markers, buildings, street signs, etc. to describe your location.
+If an address isn't available, use landmarks such as billboards, mile markers, buildings, street signs, etc. to describe your location. - Stay on the line – do not hang up until the operator has all necessary information.

 The operator or an EMS dispatcher may ask you questions regarding the emergency or provide you with instructions for stabilizing a patient before an ambulance arrives.
 If possible, stay by the phone in case the 9-1-1 call-taker needs to call you back.